NoeSourdes/NoeSourdes/README.md

 * [C.V](https://www.noesourdes.fr/cv.pdf)

-Last update on Thu Oct 31 2024
+Last update on Fri Nov 01 2024

-**62 day before 2025 ⏱** days before new years
+**61 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Rabot ❤️
+🤖 This README.md is updated with horror, by Rabot ❤️